How Do I Find the Right Licensed Contractor?

 In Nevada, if a contractor has employees, they’re required to carry workers’ compensation insurance.
 The importance of this cannot be overstated.
 If a worker is injured working on your property and the contractor doesn’t have insurance, you could be liable to pay for injuries and rehabilitation.
 Your homeowner’s insurance may or may not cover those costs.
 You should check with your insurance carrier to make sure the workers’ compensation insurance coverage being provided by the contractor is adequate.
 Learn more from the Nevada Division of Insurance.

-Learn about the contractor's bonds.
+Learn about the Contractor’s Bonds

 Nevada licensed contractors are required to have a contractor’s license bond.
 It’s important to know what bonds do and do not cover.
 Some bonds are designed to protect you against substandard work that does not meet with local building codes.
 Bonds do not assure the financial or professional integrity or competency of a contractor.

-Residential Recovery Fund:
+The Residential Recovery Fund

 The Residential Recovery Fund was established by law during the 1999 session of the Nevada Legislature to offer protection for Nevada homeowners who contract with licensed contractors and, under certain conditions, are harmed by failure of that contractor to properly perform qualified services.
-Learn more about the Recover Fund.
+Learn more about the Recovery Fund.